Pac-12 Football Championship Game: Results

 During the era of divisional play, every Pac-12 South program represented the division at least once, but USC or Utah have represented the South in 6 out of 7 seasons beginning in 2015, and only USC and Utah have ever won the Championship Game from the South.
 Only three schools (Oregon, Stanford, and Washington) represented the North division; each has won the Championship Game multiple times.

 Results by year

 Below are the results from all Pac-12 Football Championship Games played.
 The winning team appears in bold font, on a background of their primary team color.
+Unique among the "Power 5" Conferences, the Pac-12 holds the game on a Friday night following the last regular season game, rather than on a Saturday.
 Rankings are from the AP Poll released prior to the game.